thomasmargand/ISTA421/Homework/C#_HWch19.md

 10. What does yield do?

 The yield keyword indicates the value that should be returned by each iteration.  (pg 432)

-**Exercise 9 help**
-hash a string...use md5?
-String.GetHash Method()
-get user input...place it in an array? compare strings